Thailand: Politics and government

 Prior to 1932, Thai kings were feudal or absolute monarchs.
-During Sukhothai Kingdom, the king was seen as a Dharmaraja or 'king who rules in accordance with Dharma'.
+During the Sukhothai Kingdom, the king was seen as a dharmaraja, or a 'king who rules in accordance with dharma'.
 The system of government was a network of tributaries ruled by local lords.
-Modern absolute monarchy and statehood was established by Chulalongkorn when he transformed the decentralised protectorate system into a unitary state.
-On 24 June 1932, Khana Ratsadon (People's Party) carried out a bloodless revolution which marked the beginning of constitutional monarchy.
+Modern absolute monarchy and statehood were established by King Chulalongkorn when he transformed the decentralised protectorate system into a unitary state.
+On 24 June 1932, the Khana Ratsadon (People's Party) carried out a bloodless revolution that marked the beginning of a constitutional monarchy.

-Thailand has had 20 constitutions and charters since 1932, including the latest and current 2017 Constitution.
-All constitutions state that the politics is conducted within the framework of a constitutional monarchy, but the de facto form of government has ranged from military dictatorship to electoral democracy.
-Thailand's current form of government is part democracy and part dictatorship; many terms are used to describe it.
+Thailand has had 20 constitutions and charters since 1932, including the current 2017 constitution.
+All constitutions state that politics are conducted within the framework of a constitutional monarchy, but the de facto form of government has ranged from military dictatorship to electoral democracy.
+Thailand's current form of government is a hybrid of democracy and dictatorship; many terms are used to describe it.
 (Note: Such as: "constitutional dictatorship" or "parliamentary dictatorship", "military coup regime", "semicivilian" or "semi-elected", "managed democracy", and "guided democracy".)
 Thailand has had the fourth-most coups in the world.
 "Uniformed or ex-military men have led Thailand for 55 of the 83 years" between 1932 and 2009.
-Most recently, the military junta self-titled as the National Council for Peace and Order ruled the country between 2014 and 2019.
+Most recently, a military junta calling itself the National Council for Peace and Order ruled the country between 2014 and 2019.